Diseases

 • Direct impact (a) on production

-1. Determine the short and long-term impact of subclinical disease on productivity
+1. Further investigations on the short and long-term impact of both clinical and subclinical disease on productivity of different livestock are necessary.

-2. Determine costs for C. parvum and other species / genotypes known to be pathogenic and to cause outbreaks in livestock, farmed animals and wildlife (e.g. C. andersoni, etc.)
+2. Currently we lack estimates of the costs for C. parvum and other species/genotypes known to be pathogenic and to cause outbreaks in livestock, farmed animals and wildlife

-3. Examine the effects of husbandry and nutrition on impact of disease
+3. It would be of value to investigate the effects of husbandry and nutrition on the economic impact of cryptosporidiosis.

-4. Undertake economic impact assessments for dairy and beef cattle, sheep and goat farming in different areas, farming scales and husbandry
+4. Economic impact assessments for dairy and beef cattle, sheep and goat farming in different areas, farming scales and husbandry are lacking.
+The same is true for poultry and wildlife, particularly game (e.g. red grouse).

 • Direct impact (b) cost of private and public control measures